night-commit/php-http/README.md

 use AbdelrhmanSaeed\PHP\Http\Session;

 /**
-* you can instantiate the Session class
+* You can instantiate the Session class
 * or use the session method in the Request class
 */